-Command Purpose no validate-update-source Prohibit to authenticate the Source IP Address of the incoming RIP Router Updating. no check-zero-domain Prohibit to authenticate zero-domain of the incoming RIP Router Updating.
+Command Purpose no validate-update-source Prohibit to authenticate the Source IP Address of the incoming RIP Router Updating.

-4.3.11 Maximum Number of Equivalent Routes
+4.3.11 Maximum Number of Routes

-By default, the local RIP routing table can contain up to 4 equivalent routes.
-When learning routing information from multiple neighbors on one or some same network segments to generate equivalent routes, if the number of equivalent routes on a certain network segment is greater than the current maximum number of equivalent routes, it cannot be added to the RIP database.

-Run the commands in the following table to configure the maximum number of the equivalent routes in the local RIP routing table in router configuration mode.
+By default, the local RIP routing table can contain up to 1024 routes.
+When the number of routes in the routing table exceeds the maximum number, the route will not be added to the routing table any more.
+Meanwhile, the user will be notified that the number of routes in the routing table has reached the maximum number.
+Run the commands in the following table to configure the maximum number of the routes in the local RIP routing table in router configuration mode.

-maximum-nexthop number Configures the maximum number of equivalent routes for the RIP routing table.
-No maximum-nexthop Resumes the default maximum number of the routes in the RIP routing table.
+Command Purpose maximum-count number Configures the maximum number of routes for the local RIP routing table. no maximum-count Resumes the default maximum number of the routes in the local RIP routing table.